trevorkafka/notes/content/TI Calculator Reference.md

   - "620727"
 draft: false
 ---
 On this page I will provide some general guidance on how to use the **TI 83–84 calculators**' most important functionalities.

-This page is a continual work in progress and more features will be added as time goes on.
+>[!warning] This page is a continual work in progress and more features will be added as time goes on.

 # Graphing Functions